XLRA/heart/README.md

 ## 🐛 Troubleshooting

 ### Lyrics Not Showing
-- Check browser console for errors
+- Check browser console for lyrics fetch logs
-- Verify the song is in Lyrics.ovh database (try a popular song)
-- Check network tab to see if API request succeeded
-- Some songs may not have lyrics available
+- **Time-synced lyrics** powered by Lyricstify (requires Spotify track ID)
+- Available for most popular Spotify tracks
+- Try a different song if lyrics aren't found
+- Demo lyrics will show if time-synced lyrics are unavailable

 ### Heart Animation Not Reacting
 - Ensure music is playing